When I graduated school I was probably wearing some scuffed brogues and an old T-shirt because I was on holiday in Spain.

 be classy, stay modest yet chic.

-I would recommend something simple yet that could be dressed for the club with a quick addition of a few accessories. :Dposted about 4 years ago
+I would recommend something simple yet that could be dressed for the club with a quick addition of a few accessories. :Dposted over 4 years ago